AlpeshChauhan OBE

 Principal Guest Conductor: Düsseldorfer Symphoniker Music Director: Birmingham Opera Company Principal Conductor & Musical Advisor: National Youth Orchestra of Great Britain

-Equally praised for his "exceptional musical talent" (GB Opera) and his "lithe, expressive and bold conducting style" (Seen & Heard), Alpesh has firmly established himself on the international stage.
-He works regularly with orchestras including City of Birmingham Symphony, Hallé Orchestra, Adelaide Symphony, Oslo Philharmonic, Antwerp Symphony, Stavanger Symphony, Detroit Symphony, Phil Zuid, Orchestre National de Belgique, Vancouver Symphony and National Youth Orchestra of Great Britain.
+Praised for his “exceptional musical talent” (GB Opera) and his “lithe, expressive and bold conducting style” (Seen & Heard), he works regularly with major orchestras including City of Birmingham Symphony, Hallé Orchestra, Adelaide Symphony, Oslo Philharmonic, Stavanger Symphony, Detroit Symphony, Gavle Symphony, Orchestre National de Belgique and Vancouver Symphony.
+His long-standing relationship with the Düsseldorfer Symphoniker is lauded both for its creative and bold programming and special audience connection.

 Alpesh is based in Birmingham, United Kingdom